 The dean or the dean's designee (usually the executive vice dean for academic affairs) appoints a promotion committee to each of the three phases of training (Foundations of Medical Knowledge, Foundations of Clinical Care, Immersion).
 Each committee consists of at least seven faculty members.
 Each member serves a four-year term with staggered terms.
 The senior associate dean for medical student and alumni affairs, the senior associate dean for undergraduate medical education, the assistant dean for medical student assessment, and the associate dean for diversity are non-voting ex officio members of each committee.
-The executive vice dean for academic affairs appoints a faculty chair for each committee, and the senior associate dean for undergraduate medical education oversees the promotion committee process.
+The executive vice dean for academic affairs appoints a faculty chair for each committee, and the senior associate dean for undergraduate medical education committee, and the senior associate dean for undergraduate medical education committee, and the senior associate dean for undergraduate medical education committee.